-- The closest airports for traveling to Cinque Terre and Tuscany are Pisa, Florence and Genoa.
+- The closest airports for travelling to Cinque Terre and Tuscany are Pisa, Florence and Genoa.

 Given this, if you plan to visit other parts of Italy you may want to book flights into/out of Rome or Milan.
 If you book your ticket into ROMA or MILANO, it can take 3.5 to 4 hours by train or by car to get to the Cinque Terre.